-Dr. Battle is a clinical psychologist and Associate Professor of Psychiatry & Human Behavior at Alpert Medical School of Brown University.
+Dr. Battle is a clinical psychologist and Professor of Psychiatry & Human Behavior at Alpert Medical School of Brown University.
 She received her bachelors degree from Vassar College, and her masters and doctoral degrees from the University of Massachusetts Amherst.
 She initially came to Brown to complete her predoctoral internship and continued her training by pursuing a NIMH postdoctoral fellowship focused on treatment development research.
 She has served as principal investigator or co-investigator on numerous NIH research grants focused on mood disorders among perinatal women and other populations.
+Additional interests include perinatal substance use and anxiety.
 Her work is based at both Butler and Women & Infants' Hospitals.

 Cynthia Battle, Ph.D. is a licensed clinical psychologist whose research focuses on mood disorders and women’s mental health, including development of novel behavioral interventions for mood disorders during the perinatal period.
-Her current studies include (1) an RCT examining the efficacy of a physical activity intervention for women with antenatal depression, and (2) a mixed methods study to examine treatment decision-making among women with perinatal bipolar disorder, and (3) and RCT testing prenatal yoga vs. a mother-baby wellness workshop as an intervention for depression during pregnancy.
+Her current research in the data collection or analysis phase includes (1) an RCT examining the efficacy of a physical activity intervention for women with antenatal depression, and (2) a mixed methods study to examine treatment decision-making among women with perinatal bipolar disorder, and (3) and RCT testing prenatal yoga vs. a mother-baby wellness workshop as an intervention for depression during pregnancy.
 A major goal of her research has been to develop more accessible and acceptable interventions for women who experience emotional distress during the perinatal period.
+Her recent work has also been focused on women's use of cannabis during the perinatal period.

 CURRENT RESEARCH SUPPORT